 * Proffered conditions, if submitting a conditional rezoning request.

 Approval of rezoning or provisional use permit request can take as little as 11 weeks or it may take several months, if deferrals are requested.
 The submission deadline for any given Planning Commission public hearing is approximately 8 weeks prior to the meeting; see the schedule of submission deadlines for more information.
 Cases acted on by the Planning Commission in any given month will be scheduled for public hearing by the Board of Supervisors the following month.
-For instance, requests filed by March 15th would be scheduled for Planning Commission public hearing on May 10th, and if acted upon, would then be scheduled for Board of Supervisors public hearing on June 12th.
+For instance, requests filed by the March filing deadline would be scheduled for Planning Commission public hearing in May, and if acted upon, would then be scheduled for Board of Supervisors public hearing in June.
 The Planning Commission considers rezoning and provisional use permit requests on the first Thursday following the second Wednesday of the month.
 On rare occasions, a public hearing on a case may be deferred to another meeting.

 County Staff Review

 Before the request is heard by the Planning Commission, members of various County agencies review the request and the Planning Department writes an analysis for presentation to the Planning Commission.

 The applicant will get a copy of the analysis / staff report prior to the public hearing.
 Once published, staff reports are available via this link: https://henrico.us/pdfs/planning/planning-commission-rezoning-provisional-use-permits/downloadable-staff-reports/.

 In accordance with State law, requests are heard by the Planning Commission at a public hearing.
 Public notice concerning the request, including the time, date and place of the Planning Commission public hearing, is sent by the Planning Department, to all adjacent property owners.
 Legal notice of rezoning requests appear in an advertisement in the Richmond Times-Dispatch.

 At the Planning Commission public hearing, the following procedure is followed: